MaterDev/tauri-rust-solidjs-wasm_spike/README.md

-# WASM-Powered Particle Fountain (Spike)
+# WASM-Powered Canvas Performance Test Harness (Spike)

-> **⚡ This is a technical spike** - An experimental project to explore and validate the integration of Tauri, Rust/WebAssembly, SolidJS, and PixiJS for high-performance desktop applications.
+> **⚡ This is a technical spike** - An experimental project to explore and validate the integration of Tauri, Rust/WebAssembly, SolidJS, and PixiJS for high-performance canvas applications similar to Figma or comic creation tools.

 ## 🎯 Goals

-Explore Rust/WASM integration with modern frontend frameworks by building a real-time particle simulation.
+Validate Rust/WASM integration with modern frontend frameworks for building high-performance canvas editing applications, with a focus on object management, transformations, and rendering efficiency.

 ## 📋 What We're Building

-A particle fountain with:
+A canvas performance test harness with:

-- **Physics**: Rust/WASM handles 5,000+ particles with gravity and lifecycle
+- **Object Management**: Rust/WASM handles thousands of canvas objects with various shapes and transforms
-- **Rendering**: PixiJS provides hardware-accelerated 2D graphics
+- **Rendering**: PixiJS v8 provides hardware-accelerated 2D graphics with efficient drawing methods
+- **Performance Metrics**: Real-time monitoring of FPS, memory usage, render time, and object counts
+- **Test Scenarios**: Multiple test modes including static, rotating, scaling, interactive, and stress tests
 - **UI**: SolidJS + TypeScript for reactive frontend
 - **Desktop**: Tauri for native app experience